 Prior to joining SIAC, Lynnette practiced with Singapore law firms and worked at the chambers of a leading international arbitrator.
 She also worked with the Legal Aid Bureau in Singapore as a legal executive.

 Email: [email protected]

-Prior to joining the SIAC, Thea was an Associate Solicitor at the Office of the Solicitor General in the Philippines where she handled criminal, civil, international commercial, and investor-state arbitration cases.
-She has also handled cases across various sectors such as public-private partnerships, gaming, and competition law, among others.
-She was also part of the Philippine delegation in the UNCITRAL Working Group III on Investor-State Dispute Settlement Reform.
+Prior to joining the SIAC, Thea was an Associate Solicitor at the Office of the Solicitor General in the Philippines where she handled criminal, civil, international commercial, and investor-state arbitration.
+She has also handled cases across various sectors such as energy, public-private partnerships, gaming, competition law, among others.
+She was also once part of the Philippine delegation in the UNCITRAL Working Group III on Investor-State Dispute Settlement Reform.
 She also worked as legal intern at the Philippine Supreme Court.

-Thea earned her Juris Doctor Degree (J.D.) from the Ateneo de Manila University School of Law in the Philippines in 2016 and was admitted to the Philippine Bar in 2017.
+Thea earned her Juris Doctor Degree (J.D.) from the Ateneo de Manila University School of Law in the Philippines and is admitted to the Philippine Bar.

 Thea speaks Filipino (Cebuano and Tagalog) and English.